How to find the best Risk and Reward ratio in FX

 However, there are cases where it's more beneficial to change the reward target.
 Traders that ride strong trends have tools and techniques that enable them to find exit points.
 Some use trailing stops that lock in profits.
 Others partially close their positions and exit gradually.
 Managing a successful trade is more difficult than a losing one, as it takes more precision and focus.

-When it comes to changing the Stop Loss target, it's highly dangerous and totally terrible idea.
+When it comes to changing the Stop Loss target, it's a highly dangerous and totally terrible idea.
 One of the main reasons why traders blow up their trading accounts is that they increase their risks while hoping the price will reverse.
 It's recommended to never touch your stop loss once in a trade.
-Or at least have clear reasons for it.
+Or at least have clear reasons for it

 Practical use of risk and reward ratio